DS3Lab/DBCourseMaterial/lecture-5-handson-1/step5.md

 `SELECT * FROM dept_emp;`{{execute}}

+Let's start with a Cartesian product (press `q` to get out of the pager):

 `SELECT * FROM employees, departments, dept_emp;`{{execute}}

-The cartesian product contains a lot of redundant information, therefore it's more beneficial to perform a join to only the matching rows.
-In the following query we select the employees that work in some department:
+The Cartesian product is usually not very useful alone.
+By combinding it with a selection, we can turn it into a join: In the following query we select the employees that work in some department:

 `SELECT *
 FROM employees, departments, dept_emp